Skitzzy/variable-bonding/docs/guides/allocator_v1_guide.md

 The first step is withdraw funds from the treasury via the "manage" function.
 "Manage" allows an approved address to withdraw excess reserves from the treasury.

-**NOTE**: This contract must have the "reserve manager" permission, and that withdrawn reserves decrease the treasury's ability to mint new OHM (since backing has been removed).
+**NOTE**: This contract must have the "reserve manager" permission, and that withdrawn reserves decrease the treasury's ability to mint new MGMT (since backing has been removed).

 Pass in the token address and the amount to manage.
 The token will be sent to the contract calling the function.